Trip overview

 Today’s trail follows the Karnali River upstream.
 We pass suspension bridges and monasteries and reach Kermi, known for its hot springs.
 A dip in the natural pools offers relaxation and rejuvenation.

-Trek to Singjungma (2,920m)
+Trek to Singjungma (3,700m)

 Leaving the last signs of modernity behind, today’s trail winds through ancient pine forests and along the serene Karnali River.
 As the trail narrows, nature starts to feel wilder.
 Herds of blue sheep may be spotted grazing on rocky slopes.
 By late afternoon, we arrive in Singjungma, a quiet resting place tucked under massive ridgelines — a true escape from civilization.

-Trek to Tsongsa (3,670m)
+Trek to Tsongsa (3,900m)

-Trek to Talung (4,370m) via Nyalu La Pass (4,940m)
+Trek to Talung (4,200m) via Nyalu La Pass (5,000m)

 Today is a pivotal and breathtaking day of the expedition.
 We ascend to the Nyalu La Pass, one of the highest points on the trail.
 The climb is tough but incredibly rewarding — from the top, the views are surreal, with Mt.
-Kailash, Api, and Saipal glimmering in the distance.
+Kailash, and mount Saipal glimmering in the distance.
 After soaking in the view, we descend into the secluded valley of Talung, surrounded by silence, snow, and serenity.

-Trek to Takchi (3,950m)
+Trek to Takchi (4,230m)

-Trek to Chortenkarbu (4,130m)
+Trek to Chhorten chhobu(4,571m)

 Trek to Base Camp (4,850m)

-We leave behind the last signs of settlement and step fully into the world of expedition.
+Today we step fully into the world of expedition.
 Arriving at Base Camp, nestled in a rugged valley with panoramic mountain views, there’s a sense of purpose in the air.
 The team sets up tents, reviews maps, and prepares for the days ahead.
 Coordinates: 30°12′46″N, 81°49′30″E.

 Acclimatization at Base Camp